ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+12:

+- Remove the `max_batch_size` parameter of the fixed-size query type.

+- Rename the "fixed-size" query type to "leader-selected", to align the name with the behavior of this query type.

+- Rename "query type" to "batch mode", to align the name of this configuration value with its functionality.

+- Restore the `part_batch_selector` field of the `Collection` structure, which was removed in draft 11, as it is required to decrypt collection results in some cases. (\*)

 11:

 - Remove support for multi-collection of batches, as well as the fixed-size